 Help is at hand, though, with free and commercial resources covering the language in depth.
 Whatever your ability, you'll find plenty here to advance your skills.

-You can download Swift 3 along with the Xcode 8 beta and start learning the new language straight away.
-But most of the online tutorials are written using Swift 2, and Xcode 7 (available on the App Store).
-While Xcode 8 is in beta, courses will be being updated for Xcode 8 - so it might be best to stick wtih Xcode 7 and Swift 2 until the official release.
-Either way, be careful to check which version of Swift and Xcode your training materials are using.
+You can download Swift 3 along with Xcode 8.1 and start learning the new language straight away.
+You should be careful to check which version of Swift and Xcode your training materials are using.

 You'll also like: How to write apps for the Apple Watch

 The Developer documentation includes sample code, links to reference material and, most useful for anyone switching from another language, videos from the Swift 3.0 update at 2016's Worldwide Developers' Conference.

 Apple’s official documentation should always be your first stop when learning anything new about the platform, its apps or the way that either operates under the hood.

 Put your commute to good use by working your way though the Swift Programming Language book from the iBooks Store.
 There are two versions available, for Swift 2.2 and the Swift 3 beta.

 It starts out that the most basic level, with every language course’s traditional ‘Hello, World’ jumping off point, before going on to explain the fundamentals like variables, arrays and conditions.